 The standard cooking liquid for risotto is stock or broth.
 You can use a basic chicken or vegetable broth, but I like to take it a step further and make homemade shrimp stock.
 Of all the types of stock I’ve made, shrimp stock is the easiest.

-Once you’ve shelled your shrimp and placed the shrimp back in the fridge, grab those shells and place them in a medium sized stockpot.
-Cover them with 5 cups of water, bring to a boil, then simmer for 15 minutes.
-Strain and you now have your own homemade shrimp stock.
-Seriously simple.
+Remove the shells from the shrimp and placed it back in the fridge.
+Grab those shells and place them in a medium sized stock pot along with 5 cups of water.
+Bring it to a boil, simmer for 15 minutes then strain for homemade shrimp stock.

-Whatever stock you use, heat it up and keep it warm while you work.
+Whatever stock you use, keep it warm while you work.
 Working with warm stock makes the whole dish cook faster.
-Once it’s warm, but not boiling, go ahead and add in the saffron.
-Saffron provides the best flavor when it’s given at least five minutes to steep before use and this warm stock makes it easy to do.
+Once the stock is warm, but not boiling, go ahead and add in the saffron.
+Saffron provides the best flavor when it’s given at least five minutes to steep before use and warm stock provides the perfect environment.

 Shrimp Asparagus Risotto Recipe